-Spending the New Year break in Scotland is more than just a holiday, it is a celebration.
+Spending New Year in Scotland is more than just a holiday, it is a celebration.
 The image of Hogmanay in Scotland spread across the world on TV or by social media is of fireworks going off above Edinburgh Castle and a massive party going.

 1. Be a guest at the biggest street party in Scotland

 The Edinburgh Street Party, attended by around 100,000 people is the biggest event in Scotland.
 Official celebrations are spread out across three days, with ceilidhs, events, the Hogmanay party on Princess Street and fireworks, followed by New Year’s Day events, such as the “Loony Dook” at South Queensferry beside the Forth Rail Bridge.